 If you’ve been used to traditional marketing, this one might be a little scary for you.
-When it was all about traditional marketing, many giant companies used to promote their products/services without revealing their flaws.
+When it was all about traditional marketing, many giant companies promoted their products/services without revealing their flaws.
 Social media won’t be giving you this protection.
-If your service is not good enough, customers are always ready to give a critical review on social media.
+If your service is not good enough, customers are always ready to provide a critical review on social media.
 Posting about poor customer service or complaints about product performance on social networks is one of the favorite things to do by the millennials and Gen Z.

 This might seem like a disadvantage, but social media provides you the perfect opportunity to reach out to your customers directly and respond to their negative reviews right there.
 With a mix of good customer support, constant monitoring, and proactive outreach, you can positively manage and grow your brand’s reputation.

 Let’s have a look at Wendy’s Twitter account.
 Their tweets are full of savage sarcasm and fun.
 And they have built their brand reputation like it.
-Wendy’s Twitter roasts are quite famous.
+Wendy’s Twitter roasts are pretty famous.
 People and different brands wish to be roasted by Wendy’s.
 Recently, their roasts on #NationalRoastDay were all over the Internet.

-Social media networks provide your business several opportunities to create conversations with potential customers and generate leads.
+Social media networks provide your business with several opportunities to create conversations with potential customers and generate leads.
 You can create a Twitter profile, Facebook business page, LinkedIn company page, YouTube channel, Pinterest profile, or a Google My Business account to attract the right audience and engage with them.
 With social media, you can reach qualified demographics.
 Optimize your social profiles, create clickable content, add action buttons on your profile, engage with the audience, and use social media ads for lead generation.